martinsokoh72-dot/embedded_systems_project/README.md

 Overview

 This project implements a PC fan controller using the STM32L432KC microcontroller.
 The design is implemented using KICad 10.0 and is located in directory: embedded_project/embedded_project_design.
 The source code is located in directory: embedded_project/source code.
-A technical project report is located in directory: embedded_project/Technical report.
+A technical project report which entails hardware and software explainations is located in directory: embedded_project/Technical report.

 In addition, a video of this project testing / debugging can be viewed via the Youtube link : https://youtu.be/_kl5gjgZ4ug